 Is it also possible for White to capture by en passant?

 This position is made possible by the moves 1. f4 e5 2. f5.
 So, it is Black's turn, and despite these pawns being adjacent, no en passant capture is possible right now.

 Black makes a double move with the g pawn, landing adjacent to White's pawn on f5.

 White can now capture the g pawn by en passant, as it has done here.

 Must en passant capture be done immediately, or can I wait some turns before doing it?

 You cannot wait.
-If you want to capture en passant, it must be done on the next move.
+If you want to capture by en passant, it must be done on the next move.

 Yes.
 Of course, this then happens with different pawns.

-Can an en passant capture happen later?I have a question in regards to the en-passant move.
+I have a question in regards to the en passant move.
 Let's say that the white pawn takes a double step from the second row to the fourth row on its first move, and the black pawn in turn does the same to where they are now diagonal to one another.
-If the white pawn then chooses to move one additional square forward (to the fifth row), can the black pawn perform the en-passant and move to the square on the fourth row behind the white pawn and take the white pawn?
+If the white pawn then chooses to move one additional square forward (to the fifth row), can the black pawn perform the en passant and move to the square on the fourth row behind the white pawn and take the white pawn?

-No. The en passant capture can only happen directly after the double step move; the pawn that takes must be on the row where the taken pawn has moved to during the double step move, as in the examples above.
+No. The en passant capture can only happen directly after the double step move; the pawn that takes must be on the rank where the taken pawn has moved to during the double step move, as in the examples above.